ericelliott/jiron/README.md

 APIs are becoming crucially important to application development, but there are a few problems with the current state of types used for APIs:

+## Status

+Idea phase.
+We're still fleshing out the best way to map Siren semantics to HTML, along with aditional conventions that can take advantage of HTMLs existing semantics to improve on Siren.

 ## JSON troubles

 JSON is a defacto standard format for types, and the syntax is terse, but: